canjs/canjs/guides/models-2.md

 ```

 There's a few things to notice in the code above.
 First, the fixture that we
-defined returned a non-standard data format—non standard for CanJS.
+defined returned a non-standard data format.
+That is, it is non-standard for CanJS.
 The
 can.Model.findAll method expects an array from the service it calls.
 Our
 fixture, however, is returning an object that contains an array.
 Normally, if
 the findAll method received this data, it would throw an error.
 In this case,
 it does not.
 This is because we included the `parseModels` attribute on the
 MenuOrderModel.

-`parseModels` is used to convert the raw response of a findAll request into an
+`parseModels` is used to convert the raw response of a `findAll` request into an
 object or Array that the model you're defining can use.
 As you can see, this
 method can be particularly useful if you're consuming data from a service that
 doesn't fit the format expected by `findAll`.